Game Changing Employees - People Development Magazine

 Managers Search for the Best

 Every manager has the same goal when they bring on a new employee.
 The goal is to select the best.
-The “best” are employees who thrive in their role.
+The “best” are employees who thrive in their roles.
 Employees who add real value and rise to contribution levels that delight and amaze everyone.
 Undoubtedly, we can recite horror stories of new employees who turned out to be less than expected or complete disasters at work.
 What if all managers had a custom interview and selection approach that identified employees who are the next game changers?

 Gain Competitive Advantage through Talent